Nefertiti Walker, Interim Associate Chancellor for Equity and Inclusion, Chief Diversity Officer

-Anna Branch is the Associate Chancellor for Equity & Inclusion and the Chief Diversity Officer.
+Nefertiti Walker is the Interim Associate Chancellor for Equity & Inclusion and the Chief Diversity Officer, as well as the Associate Dean for an Inclusive Organization & Associate Professor Sport Management at the Isenberg School of Management.
 She reports to the Chancellor and provides strategic leadership for campus diversity efforts to promote an institutional culture at UMass Amherst that values and supports diversity, equity, and inclusion.
 She leads the Office of Equity and Inclusion, which champions the role of diversity in achieving institutional excellence and works with campus leaders and units to develop strategic goals and provides guidance on national best practices to accomplish them.
 She is responsible for nurturing a campus-wide culture of inclusion, developing an affirmative emphasis on workplace climate, and supporting diversity, inclusivity, and equity goals within schools and colleges.
-Prior to joining the Chancellor’s Office, she served as the Director of Diversity Advancement for the College of Social and Behavioral Sciences, where she promoted best practices for faculty searches to ensure a diverse pool of candidates and their equitable consideration during the hiring process.
-She also led the college’s efforts to build a diverse support network for faculty of color.
-Dr. Branch is also a Professor of Sociology and has published extensively on race and gender, work and occupations, and diversity in science.

 Amel Ahmed, Director of Academic Equity & Inclusion Initiatives